This post was reviewed and updated Friday, May 11, 2018.

 The tax code, however, can help here if you're married.
 In certain circumstances you could qualify for a spousal IRA, once known as a homemaker IRA and officially renamed the Kay Bailey Hutchison IRA in 2013 after the U.S. Senator from Texas who co-authored the law that created it.

 A Hutchison/spousal IRA is the same as a regular IRA, except that it is opened in the name of an unemployed spouse and contributions are made by the employed husband or wife.
-For the 2015 and 2016 tax years, if you and your spouse file a joint return, up to $5,500 ($6,500 if you are 50 or older) can be contributed to a Hutchison IRA.
+For the 2018 tax year, if you and your spouse file a joint return, up to $5,500 ($6,500 if you are 50 or older) can be contributed to a Hutchison IRA.

 The money put into a Hutchison IRA grows tax deferred until it is withdrawn.
 In some cases, the spousal IRA contributions also might be tax deductible when the couple files their annual tax returns.